-Gross margin for the year ended December 31, 2015 decreased slightly to 73.1% compared to 73.4% for the year ended December 31, 2014.
-The decrease in gross margin was primarily due to increased proportion of revenues from cost of goods sold associated with our ACTitouch and Entré systems, which carry lower gross margins, partially offset by the increase in sales of our Flexitouch System.
+Gross margin for the year ended December 31, 2015 of 73.1% was essentially flat compared to gross margin of 73.4% for the year ended December 31, 2014.

 Sales and Marketing Expenses

 Sales and marketing expenses increased \$6.3 million, or 35%, to \$24.5 million during the year ended December 31, 2015, compared to \$18.2 million during the year ended December 31, 2014.
 The increase was primarily attributable to a \$4.7 million increase in personnel-related compensation expenses as a result of increased sales and marketing headcount.
 In addition, other sales and marketing expenses increased \$1.6 million due to increased field sales travel expenses, trade show and conference expenses and patient training costs.